 Preheat the oven to 180ºC and line 2 baking trays with baking paper.

 Whip the egg whites on medium speed until frothy.
 Slowly add in the 60g sugar while mixing.
 When the whites reach soft peaks, increase the speed to high until stiff peaks form.

 in a separate bowl, whip the egg yolks together with the 40g sugar until light and fluffy (ribbon stage).
 Gently fold the yolk mixture into the egg whites, keeping as much air in the mixture as possible.

-To Assemble: Mix the espresso with the liqueur and dip ladyfingers very quickly into the espresso, don’t soak or it will get soggy.
-Alternatively layer the dipped cookies and cream mousse in a mould, so you end up with cream cheese at the top of your finished cake and a cookie layer at the base of the turned out cake.
+Mix the espresso with the liqueur and dip ladyfingers very quickly into the espresso, don’t soak or it will get soggy.
+Layer the dipped cookies and cream mousse in a mould, alternating so that you end up with cream cheese at the top of your finished cake and a cookie layer at the base of the turned out cake.